LimeChain/gosemble/docs/2-go-to-wasm.md

 Single core only.

-## Technical challenges
+## 2.6.
+Technical challenges

+TinyGo's design decisions are mostly based on optimizations around small embedded devices.
+Of course, this is good for the blockchain's use case too, but not always required and as crucial as is for devices with very limited resources.
+The necessity of rewriting a large part of Go's runtime to align with those optimizations contributes to the effort of supporting Go's capabilities.
+Another point where TinyGo diverges from the toolchain requirements of Polkadot is that it supports Wasm aiming at the most recent Webassembly features.
+Here is a detailed breakdown of most of the problematic points:

 **Toolchain support for Wasm for non-browser environments**
-* The official Go compiler does not support Wasm for non-browser environments [1](https://github.com/golang/go/issues/31105), [2](https://substrate.stackexchange.com/questions/60/what-is-gossamer-and-how-does-it-compare-to-substrate/89#89), only Wasm with browser specific API.
-An alternative options is to use TinyGo.
+* The official Go compiler does not support Wasm for non-browser environments [1](https://github.com/golang/go/issues/31105), only Wasm with browser-specific API.
+There is an alternative compiler and runtime, TinyGo which supports Wasm outside the browser, but is still not capable of producing Wasm compatible with Subsrtate's requirements.

 **Wasm features that are not part of the MVP**
-* TinyGo makes use of some features which are not supported in the targeted Wasm MVP, such as bulk memory operations (`memory.copy`, `memory.fill` used to reduce the code size) and other extensions.
+* TinyGo makes use of some features that are not supported in the targeted Wasm MVP, such as bulk memory operations (`memory.copy`, `memory.fill` used to reduce the code size) and other extensions.

 **Standard library support**
 * The standard library relies on the `reflect` package (most common types like numbers, strings, and structs are supported), which is not fully supported by TinyGo [1](https://github.com/tinygo-org/tinygo/pull/2640).
-The core primitives and SCALE serialization logic that we intended to reuse from [gossamer](https://github.com/ChainSafe/gossamer) all rely on the `reflect` package.
+The core primitives and SCALE serialization logic that we intended to reuse from [gossamer](https://github.com/ChainSafe/gossamer) also rely on the `reflect` package.
 * Many features of Cgo are still unsupported (#cgo statements are only partially supported).

 **External memory allocator and GC**
-* According to the Polkadot specification, the Wasm module does not include a memory allocator, it imports memory from the Host and relies on Host imported functions for all heap allocations.
+* According to the Polkadot specification, the Wasm module does not include a memory allocator.
+It imports memory from the Host and relies on Host imported functions for all heap allocations.
 TinyGo implements simple GC and manages its memory by itself, contrary to specification.
-So it can't work out of the box on systems where the Host wants to manage the memory [1](https://github.com/golang/go/issues/13761).
-It might be possible, but the support would be limited and performance might be unsatisfactory.
+So it can't work out of the box on systems where the Host wants to manage its memory.

 **Linker globals**
 * The Runtime is expected to expose `__heap_base` global [1](https://github.com/tinygo-org/tinygo/issues/2045), but TinyGo doesn't support that out of the box.

 **Developer experience**
-* Implementing Wasm functionality makes you go pretty low level and use some "unsafe" language constructs.
+* Implementing Wasm functionality makes you go pretty low-level and use some "unsafe" language constructs.

+## 3. Results

+Taking into consideration all the technical challenges, the timeframe, and the number of different technologies, we propose a solution based on a modified version of TinyGo/LLVM, which is going to serve as a proof of concept.
+The goal is to implement a solution that incorporates runtime with GC and external memory allocator targeting Wasm MVP.

-## Proof of concept (alternative compiler + runtime + GC with external allocator)
+### 3.1 Proof of concept (alternative compiler + runtime + GC with external allocator)

-TinyGo design decisions are based on optimizations around small embedded devices, which might not always be suitable or required in Wasm.
-The project is aimed to support the most recent Wasm spec features.
-Also, it will be difficult to support custom and non-standard APIs in the long run, the TinyGo core contributors are a bit against supporting things that are not standardized as is the case with Polkadot Wasm's Runtime specification.
-It will be best to implement a solution similar to TinyGo (compiler + runtime + GC with external memory allocator) only targeting Wasm.
-The frontend-compiler should be mostly the same as in TinyGo and the runtime might not need to be super size-optimized.

-**Add Toolchain support for Substrate's Wasm**
+**Add Toolchain support for Wasm compatible with Polkadot**
-1. [x] Fork TinyGo.
+1. [x] Fork and add [tinygo](https://github.com/LimeChain/tinygo) as a submodule.
 2. [x] Add separate Dockerfile and build script for building TinyGo with prebuild LLVM and deps (for faster builds).
-3. Add new target similar to Rust's `wasm32-unknown-unknown`, but aimed to support Substrate/Wasm MVP.
+3. Add new target similar to Rust's `wasm32-unknown-unknown`, but aimed to support Polkadot's Wasm MVP.
   * [x] add new target `polkawasm.json` in `targets/`
   * [x] add new `polkawasm` implementation in `runtime_polkawasm.go`
   * [x] use the `polkawasm` directive to separate the new target from the existing Wasm/WASI functionality.